Varna, Bulgaria: Football

 In the late 19th century, Varna was considered the birthplace of Bulgarian football with a Swiss gym teacher, Georges de Regibus, coaching the first varsity team at the men's high school.
-Association football is the biggest spectator sport with two rival clubs in the nation's top professional league, Cherno More (the Sailors), founded in 1913 and four times national champion, including the first championship in 1925, and Spartak (the Falcons), founded in 1918, one time champion and participant in the European Cup Winners' Cup in 1983, when it reached the second knockout round and played Manchester United F.C.
+Association football is the biggest spectator sport with two rival clubs in the nation's top professional league, Cherno More (the Sailors), founded in 1913 and four times national champion, including the first championship in 1925, and Spartak (the Falcons), founded in 1918, one time champion and participant in the European Cup Winners' Cup in 1983, when it reached the second knockout round and played Manchester United.
+In 2021, Fratria was established.
+Few other football academies exist.

-By 2018 Varna should have a redeveloped 1950's "Yuri Gagarin" stadium in accordance with UEFA/FIFA specifications.
+From 1993 to 2003, Grand Hotel Varna was a hegemon in the women football league, winning 10 consecutive titles.

+By 2024, Spartak Stadium and Ticha Stadium are the biggest stadiums in town, since Yuri Gagarin Stadium demolition.
+New Varna Stadium is currently in construction on the place of Gagarin Stadium and is expected to become the biggest stadium in the city.

 Swimming

 Modern Bulgarian swimming dates to 18 May 1923 when the Bulgarian Public Marine Union was established in Varna.
 The organisation was the first to manage and administer swimming as a sport in Bulgaria.
 Famous Bulgarian swimmers from Varna are Aleksi Aleksiev (aka the Pope), Milko Rachev (aka Brother Milko), Maria Nikolova, Julian Rusev.
 Some of the leading swimming clubs are PSK Cherno More, KPS Asteri, KPS Torpedo, SKPS Albatros and KPS Cherno More.

 Julian Rusev pool is the second oldest 50 m Olympic-size pool in the country, built in 1964 and located on the South beach in Varna.
 After a major redevelopment in 2008 council owned entity was established named Swimming Complex "Primorski".
 The 50m pool, now in line with FINA pool criteria, was adjacent to the water polo and diving pool "Aleksi Aleksiev".
 Subsequently, a third 25 m covered pool was built next to the diving pool along with a SPA & gym centre.

 There are three other swimming pools in the city.

 On the first Sunday of August the marathon "Galata – Varna" takes place, the oldest Bulgarian swimming marathon.
 It dates back to 1939 and it attracts nearly 300 national and foreign swimmers.
 Bulgaria greatest swimmer Petar Stoychev holds the all-time record of 46 min for swimming the 4.5 km open water distance, crossing the Varna Bay.